 This series opens up a world of ideas through host Terry Tazioli's discussions of the latest books and his conversations with noted authors.
 Following each interview, Seattle Timesbook editor Mary Ann Gwinn (former VP of the National Book Critics Circle) joins Tazioli to explore the literary themes of that week's book and to recommend related authors and other reading material.

-Sam Kean, The Tale of the Dueling Neurosurgeons (#335) Duration: 26:46 STEREO TVG (Secondary audio: none)
+Tom Rachman, The Rise and Fall of Great Powers (#337) Duration: 26:46 STEREO TVG (Secondary audio: none)

 The New York Times-bestselling author returns with an intricately woven novel about a bookseller who travels the world to make sense of her puzzling past.